Josip Brekalo

-Josip Brekalo (/hr/; born 23 June 1998) is a Croatian professional footballer who plays as a left winger for club Real Oviedo.
+Josip Brekalo (/hr/; born 23 June 1998) is a Croatian professional footballer who plays as a left winger for German club Hertha BSC.

 Club career

 Brekalo is a youth exponent from Dinamo Zagreb.
 He made his league debut on 19 December 2015 against Inter Zaprešić.
 On 15 May 2016, he signed for Bundesliga club VfL Wolfsburg for €10 million.

 On 31 January 2017, Brekalo was loaned out to VfB Stuttgart until the end of the season with an option for a further year.
 The loan deal was initially automatically extended until June 2018 when Stuttgart secured promotion.
 Brekalo scored his first senior goal on 17 February 2017 coming off the bench for VfB Stuttgart against 1.
 FC Heidenheim.
 Brekalo returned from loan back to Wolfsburg on 1 January 2018.
 On 8 May 2021, he scored his first career hat-trick in a 3–0 victory over Union Berlin.

 On 31 August 2021, Brekalo joined Serie A side Torino on loan with an obligation to buy.

 On 28 January 2023, Brekalo returned to Italy and signed with Fiorentina on a permanent deal.

 On 29 January 2024, Brekalo returned to Croatia, moving to Hajduk Split on loan for the remainder of the season.

-On 7 September 2024, Brekalo moved to Turkish Süper Lig club Kasımpaşa.
+On 7 September 2024, Brekalo moved to Turkish Süper Lig club Kasımpaşa on a season-long loan.

-On 21 August 2025, Brekalo joined Spanish La Liga side Real Ovideo, signing a two-year contract.
+On 21 August 2025, Brekalo joined Spanish La Liga side Real Oviedo permanently, signing a two-year contract until 2027.

+On 2 February 2026, Brekalo signed with Hertha BSC in German 2.
+Bundesliga.